abd2re/ib-notes-save/TOK Exhibition.md

 # Should some knowledge not be sought on ethical grounds?

-- Virus mutation
+- Nuclear bombs
+- Gain of function research
 - MKultra
-- Nuclear bombs